-A. Pyramids must follow Level 3 "Stunts" and "Dismounts" rules and are allowed up to 2 high.
-Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the

-B. Top persons must receive primary support from a base.

-Exception: See Level 3 "Pyramid Release Moves".

-- C. Extended single leg (1 leg) stunts may not brace or be braced by any other extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

-Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-Example: A_shoulder sit_walking under a prep is not allowed.

-E. Twisting stunts and transitions to extended skills are allowed up to 1 twist, if connected to at least one bracer at prep level or below and at least one base.
+- A. Pyramids must follow Level 3 "Stunts" and "Dismounts" rules and are allowed up to 2 high. - Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the younger divisions. - B. Top persons must receive primary support from a base. - Exception: See Level 3 "Pyramid Release Moves". - C. Extended single leg (1 leg) stunts may not brace or be braced by any other extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual. - Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed. - E. Twisting stunts and transitions to extended skills are allowed up to 1 twist, if connected to at least one bracer at prep level or below and at least one base.
 The connection to the bracer must be hand/arm to hand/arm.
-The

-Deleted: Deleted: separate

-Deleted: a full

-Deleted: 1

-Deleted: 1

-Deleted: Only

-Deleted: bases/

-Deleted: Any skill legal as a L3 Pyramid Release Move is also legal if it remains connected to a base and two bracersException:

-Deleted: ONE

-Med

-connection must be made prior to the initiation of the skill and must remain in contact throughout the skill.
+The connection must be made prior to the initiation of the skill and must remain in contact throughout the skill.
 The hand/arm connection does not include the shoulder.